DMin New Testament Faculty Focus

 Faculty Focus: Ben C. Blackwell

-Ben Blackwell is the Director of HCU’s Houston Theological Seminary and is a noted scholar of the New Testament.
+Ben Blackwell is a noted scholar of the New Testament.
 After studying in Durham, England with John Barclay and serving as the research assistant for NT Wright, he has gone on to write and edit a number of books and articles about the New Testament.
 He has a number of interests: all things related to Paul, salvation in the NT, the Kingdom of God in the Gospels, and how early Christianity is an expression of Second Temple Judaism.
 With a particular interest in the theological interpretation of Scripture, Ben brings a distinct focus on how the church throughout history has read, interpreted, and lived the Bible.

 Ben’s vision for the DMin: